 We're grateful for the support of our shareholders throughout the year.
-On behalf of the entire team at Nostra Terra we thank you and look forward to continued growth going forward.
+On behalf of the entire team at Nostra Terra, we thank you and look forward to continued success in the future.

+Matt Lofgran

-Matt Lofgran Chief Executive Officer7 June 2022
+Chief Executive Officer

+1 June 2023